Sdp00/EcoPlate/README.md

 # Features
 - Donor Module: Easily donate surplus food, including type, quantity, and contact info.
 - Receiver Module: Find available food donations and request them.
-- Plate Waste Module**: Submit plate waste from restaurants or households to be repurposed as organic fertilizer.
+- Plate Waste Module: Submit plate waste from restaurants or households to be repurposed as organic fertilizer.
-- Farmer Access**: Farmers can access organic waste at low cost for sustainable farming.
+- Farmer Access: Farmers can access organic waste at low cost for sustainable farming.
-- Real-time Updates**: Donors and receivers can track and confirm donations.
+- Real-time Updates: Donors and receivers can track and confirm donations.
-- Responsive UI**: Built with React and Tailwind CSS for a seamless experience on all devices.
+- Responsive UI: Built with React and Tailwind CSS for a seamless experience on all devices.
-- Light/Dark Mode**: Toggle between dark and light modes for personalized comfort.
+- Light/Dark Mode: Toggle between dark and light modes for personalized comfort.
-- Future Features**: Authentication, smart waste tracking, NGO/farm partnerships, and more!
+- Future Features: Authentication, smart waste tracking, NGO/farm partnerships, and more!

 # Tech Stack